23 Reasons Why You Should Invest in Stocks

 After the Dow hit a 12-year low in March of 2009, stocks began to rebound.
-While the market was by no means "healthy" at this time, great bargains could be had.
-If you held stocks for just a couple of years, you would definitely find yourself making some money.
-Just ask Mitch Tuchman, a retirement expert who reported in Forbes that 2013 was a standout year for stocks.
+While the market was by no means "healthy" then, great bargains could still be found.
+If you held stocks for just a couple of years, you definitely found yourself making some money.
+Just ask Mitch Tuchmana, a retirement expert who reported that 2013 was a standout year for stocks.

-3. YOU'RE EARNING A WHOPPING .05% INTEREST ON YOUR SAVINGS
+3. RIGHT NOW, YOU'RE EARNING JUST .05% INTEREST ON YOUR SAVINGS

 |Analyzing Financial Data © Dave Dugdale (CC BY-SA 2.0) via Flickr|

-This is just unacceptable.
-At this rate, if you had $10,000 in your savings account for a year, you'd end up with $5 in earned interest.
+At that rate, if you have $10,000 in your savings account for a year, you'll end up with just $5 in earned interest.
 That will barely buy you a Frappuccino at Starbucks.
-Time to look into investing in the market, even if you're only placing safe bets.
+You're better off putting some of that money to work in the market.

 |Stock Market Crisis Over © Wagner T. Cassimiro "Aranha" (CC BY 2.0) via Flickr|